 For those of you who, like me, love Lego Mindstorms as a robotics prototyping tools, good news.
 The best programming language for Mindstorms is Robot C, and it's just been upgraded to 2.0.
 (It's a free upload for registered users of the previous versions).

 * Tabbed Programming Interface – Multiple programs can be open at a single time.

 There's a provocative piece in the current issue of the AUVSI's offical magazine, Umanned Systems.
 It asks how likely it it is that terrorists will use UAVs, which is as you might imagine is a question that comes up quite often for those of us in the open source UAV world, where we don't restrict who uses our… Continue

 Tomorrow (Sunday) night we'll do our regular podcast, which everyone here is welcome to participate in by listening to the chat live above and commenting and asking questions via the DIY Drones… Continue

 An autonomous copter has flown at a certain very high altitude in a certain country.
 The exact altitude & country is a secret to protect the innocent of course.
 It was also at midnight, like all our most extreme test flights.

 On nov 15,2009, this was a great day, my ASP XR-01 UAV fully equiped with the ArduPilot v2.4.6 has done successfully its first series of 10 full autonomous flights under the flight plan.
-The ASP XR-01 is a customized version of the Sonicliner from Multiplex, my model has… Continue
+The ASP XR-01 is a customized version of the Sonicliner from Multiplex, my model has already done a lot of flights since 2007 but only with a… Continue

 In one more attempt to test the abilities and push the limits of Bill's UAV DevBoard, I removed the winglets from my tailless design so now there are no horizontal or vertical stabilizers.